About Auth API

 2. Galileo sends you the Auth API webhook.

-3. You see that the account has insufficient funds, so you initiate a transfer by populating the transfer_prn and transfer_amount.
+3. You see that the account has insufficient funds, so you initiate a transfer by populating transfer_prn and transfer_amount.
 (This must be set up specially at Galileo before using.)

 For examples of webhook code, see the Auth API v3 webhook examples in the Authorization Controller API guide.

-Galileo Financial Technologies, LLC 2024
+© Galileo Financial Technologies, LLC 2026 Privacy Disclosure

 All documentation, including but not limited to text, graphics, images, and any other content, are the exclusive property of Galileo Financial Technologies, LLC and are protected by copyright laws.
 These materials may not be reproduced, distributed, transmitted, displayed, or otherwise used without the prior written permission of Galileo Financial Technologies, LLC.
 Any unauthorized use or reproduction of these materials are expressly prohibited.